Majjhima Nikāya 43

 “Avijjānīvaraṇānaṁ kho, āvuso, sattānaṁ taṇhāsaṁyojanānaṁ tatratatrābhinandanā—

-“It’s because of sentient beings—shrouded by ignorance and fettered by craving—taking pleasure wherever it lands.
+“It’s because of sentient beings—shrouded by ignorance and fettered by craving—taking pleasure wherever they land.

 evaṁ āyatiṁ punabbhavābhinibbatti hotī”ti.